grantcolley/blazor-notes/README.md

 ##### ASP.NET Core Blazor .NET 8.0

 > [!IMPORTANT]
 > This is a collection of notes about **ASP.NET Core Blazor** taken while reading other resources\*.
-The purpose of this `readme` is simply to consolidate those notes I find important or useful to me in some way, and condense them into a single page for my own personal reference.
+The purpose of this `readme` is simply to consolidate content I foundnd important or useful to me in some way, and condense them into a single page for my own personal reference.
 >
 > In many cases, the notes may be straight copy and paste.
 In others, I may shorten or reword it, as per my understanding of the original text.
 In all cases, the original content is not my own and I provide links to the original source.
+>
+> ***This `readme` is not maintained and all content may become outdated.***
 >
 > \* *The content is mostly from [**Microsoft's Blazor documentation**](https://learn.microsoft.com/en-us/aspnet/core/blazor), with some pointers to [**Microsoft's ASP.NET Core documentation**](https://learn.microsoft.com/en-us/aspnet/core/fundamentals) and [**Mozilla MDN Web Docs**](https://developer.mozilla.org/en-US/docs/Web) for additional reading about broader web development concepts.*

 ## Table of Contents